ramjsm/aquarium-of-balance/README.md

 This is a visualization of the [Boids algorithm](https://www.red3d.com/cwr/boids/) that Craig Reynolds created in 1986.
 The simulation shows a school of koi fish following the three basic flocking rules: separation, alignment, and cohesion.

+The project explores the relationship between noise and harmony through two interconnected systems:

+- **Visual**: Fish react to microphone input by scattering when they detect noise
+- **Audio**: An immersive soundscape that responds dynamically to both the fish behavior and environmental audio input

-The twist here is that the fish react to microphone input - when they hear noise, they scatter apart, breaking their peaceful schooling behavior.
-It's a simple exploration of how external disturbances can disrupt collective harmony.
+It's an exploration of how external disturbances can disrupt collective harmony, and how that disruption can be transformed into a meditative audiovisual experience.

 ### What it does

 - Implements Craig Reynolds' Boids flocking algorithm
 - Fish scatter when they detect microphone noise
-- Includes real-time parameter controls
+- Features an immersive soundscape that responds to fish behavior
-- Works on desktop and mobile
+- Sound manipulation based on noise levels and collective fish movement
-- Has some ambient audio
+- Real-time parameter controls for both visual and audio elements

 ## 🛠️ Technology Stack